vert-x/mod-lang-dynjs/README.md

     dynjs=org.dynjs~lang-dynjs~1.0.0-SNAPSHOT:org.dynjs.vertx.DynJSVerticleFactory
     .js=dynjs

-## Why Use DynJS instead of Rhino

-I'd love to tell you that it's faster, but I don't know this for sure yet.
-We have yet to run any performance benchmarks.
-For now, though, consider some of the cool things you can do with Java interop in DynJS that just aren't possible.
-For example, you can bind a Java instance method to a Javascript object.

-    var internalCache = new java.util.HashMap();
-    internalCache.put('foo', 'bar');

-    var publicCache = {};
-    publicCache.lookup = internalCache.get.bind(internalCache);

-    publicCache.lookup('foo'); // returns 'bar'

-This little bit of code creates a Java `HashMap` instance, and binds `HashMap#get` to a plain old javascript object.
-How cool is that?
-Imagine the possibilities.
-We use this trick in a few places throught the vert.x API implementation.

 Enjoy.
 And if you have any problems, hit us on on freenode at #dynjs or #vertx.
 And you can file any reproducible issues in our [Jira](http://jira.codehaus.org/browse/DYNJS).